A hand and marker writing the words regulations, standards, policies, compliance, rules, requirements and laws

 Amy Fabiano

 Amy Fabiano is an experienced higher education attorney and a member of Bowditch’s Higher Education Group, which is part of the firm’s Employment & Labor practice.
-She counsels clients on the complex legal and compliance issues facing colleges, universities, and independent schools today in areas such as labor and employment, civil rights and Title IX, student and employee conduct, regulatory compliance, policy development and training, contract drafting and negotiations, faculty matters, sponsored research, study abroad, student affairs, FERPA, and board governance.
+She counsels clients on the complex legal and compliance issues facing colleges, universities, and independent schools, often serving as an institution’s official outside General Counsel.

 Stay Connected